 Hi, my name is Esse and I am an international student at Salford.

-With students from over 130 different countries studying amongst the 20,000-student body of the University of Salford, internationality is well ingrained in the teaching, social life, and initiatives.
+With students from over 130 different countries studying amongst the 20,000-student body of the University of Salford, internationality is well ingrained in teaching, social life, and initiatives.
 The students are exposed to a variety of methods to learn about different languages and cultures, and international students that are missing home also have the opportunity to promote their cultures at the University.
 Most Salford students have found that mixing with the University’s diverse community helps personal and career growth, as students can gain new opinions and ideas, cook together, and experience other cultures.

 There are a number of societies at the University formed by students that embody this diversity.
 There are societies for different nationalities and religions that students can join.
 Students are also able to form societies for any initiative that they would like to promote in accordance with the Student Unions’ requirements.
-You can find out more about the socieities currently running over on the Students’ Union website.
+You can find out more about the societies currently running over on the Students’ Union website.

 I am currently the President of the Salford Strivers Society which helps Law students at the University connect with legal professionals in different practice areas across the UK.
 I received an immense amount of support from the Students’ Union to set the society up, recruit the committee members, and publicise our webpage.
 The Salford Law School lecturers helped my committee members and I get in contact with a wide network of legal professionals that we could invite for events and networking sessions.
 The aim of these sessions was to get students educated about the practical work of lawyers.

-ERASMUS EXCHANGE YEAR
+DO AN ERASMUS EXCHANGE YEAR

 The University of Salford is partnered with numerous universities in Australia, Canada, China, Hong Kong, South Korea, the USA and Vietnam, alongside numerous universities across Europe.
 Salford students have the opportunity to undertake an exchange year or semester in any of these locations in a wide range of courses.
 The University of Salford supports students in finding and choosing courses at the different partner universities.
 Throughout the students’ stay at the host university, they continuously receive support and advice from Salford staff.
 Students may also be able to undertake internships at partner universities depending on the course.